-Stir fried chicken with sweet potato, Thai basil and kaffir lime leaves is just so easy to make and totally delicious that youʼll never order takeout again.
+Stir fried chicken with sweet potato and kaffir lime leaves is just so easy to make and totally delicious that youʼll never order takeout again.

 If youʼve never tried kaffir lime leaves in your stir fry then youʼre in for a taste sensation, as it’s aromatic, lime citrusy flavour adds incredible depth and flavour to stir fries.
 Leaves can be frozen and used immediately from the freezer.
 We also love Kaffir lime leaves in desserts try coconut and kaffir lime panna cotta you won’t be disappointed.